Twenty One Capital's Bitcoin-Driven Launch Takes a Downturn as Shares Plummet

 About COIN

 Coinbase Global, Inc. is a holding company of Coinbase, Inc. and other subsidiaries.
 The Company provides a platform that serves as a compliant on-ramp to the onchain economy and enables users to engage in a variety of activities with their crypto assets in both proprietary and third-party product experiences enabled by access to decentralized applications.
-It offers consumers their primary financial account for the cryptoeconomy; institutions a full-service prime brokerage platform with access to deep pools of liquidity across the crypto marketplace, and developers a suite of products granting access to build onchain.
-Its platform helps people and institutions to engage with crypto assets, including trading, staking, safekeeping, spending, and global transfers.
-It offers products and services to various customer groups: individuals, businesses, institutions, and developers.
-Its transaction products consist of consumer trading, prime Trading, markets, base protocol and Coinbase wallet.
+It offers consumers their primary financial account for the onchain economy; institutions a full-service prime brokerage platform with access to deep pools of liquidity across the crypto marketplace, and developers a suite of products granting access to build onchain.
+The Company offers products and services to various customer groups: consumers, businesses, institutions, and developers.
+Its transaction products consist of consumer trading, prime trading, markets, base protocol and Coinbase wallet.
+The Company also provides market infrastructure in the form of exchanges for customers to trade spots and derivatives.

 About the author